NeilJustice/ZenUnitAndMetalMock/README.md

 Testing Utility Options:

+--help or -help
+   Print this message.
+--version or -version
+	Print the ZenUnit version number.
 --pause
    Wait for any key before running tests to allow attaching a debugger or profiler.
 --exit-zero
-   Always exit with code 0 regardless of any failed tests.
+   Always exit with code 0.
 --wait
    Wait for any key at the end of the test run.
---help or -help
-   Print this message.
 ```

 ### Type-Parameterized Test Class Syntax